 - Now spread the dairy-free whipped cream evenly over the top of the jam.

-- Top with second cake round, and dust lightly with powdered sugar.
+- Top with the second cake round and lightly dust lightly with powdered sugar.

 Notes